By Maren Duvendack and Philip Mader

 Overall, we find that the effects of financial inclusion on core economic poverty indicators such as incomes, assets or spending, and on health status and other social outcomes, are small and inconsistent.
 Moreover, there is no evidence for positive impacts driven by behaviour changes, despite behavioural interventions in financial inclusion having received much policy attention in recent years.

 There is a silver lining: Access to savings opportunities has a fairly small but much more consistently positive effect than other financial services.
 Moreover, savings bear fewer downside risks for clients than credit, which can lead to over-indebtedness.
 Calling this a savings "revolution" is too strong, but clearly, savings do some good and little harm.

 - Not all high-level evidence is strong evidence; the meta-study evidence we found had numerous weaknesses.

-- The boring truth about financial inclusion is: It is not transforming poor people's lives, and it does not have macro-level effects on low- and middle-income countries.
+- The sad truth about financial inclusion is: It is not transforming poor people's lives, and it does not have macro-level effects on low- and middle-income countries.

 - Working at this high level of systematisation generates a whole set of unique methodological challenges.

-The authors' recent systematic review, "Impact of financial inclusion in low- and middle-income countries" is the first review of reviews published by the Campbell Collaboration.
-You will find it in our online library, together with a two-page plain language summary PDF: access it here.
+"Impact of financial inclusion in low- and middle-income countries" is the first Campbell review of reviews.
+There is a two-page plain language summary in Hindi, Spanish and English: click here.